-Tom has acted in high-profile applications to enforce international arbitration awards against the Sauber Formula 1 team (on an urgent basis, before the 2015 Australian Grand Prix) and against Joseph Gutnick.
-He has also acted in Hong Kong and China-related arbitration proceedings, including in HKIAC arbitration proceedings, and has acted as an expert witness on questions of Hong Kong law in Australian proceedings.
+Tom also acts regularly in Hong Kong and China-related disputes, both in court and in arbitration, and has acted as an expert witness on questions of Hong Kong law in Australian proceedings.
 Tom has also acted for ASIC in financial services enforcement matters, including matters with China and SE Asia emerging market aspects.

 Liability limited by a scheme approved under the Professional Standards Legislation

 - Banking & Finance

 - Commercial Arbitration